Return to Index

 Focus Box: Cell Differentiation and Cancer

 Cell differentiation is important to the study of cancer because a cell’s degree of differentiation is associated with its ability to proliferate.
 Poorly differentiated cells are highly proliferative, moderately differentiated cells are moderately proliferative, and well-differentiated cells are either unable to proliferate or proliferate at a very slow rate.
 Aggressive cancers are often characterized by poorly differentiated cells, while less aggressive cancers tend to contain moderately or well-differentiated cells.
-To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a physician’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.
+To learn more about how a cancer cell’s degree of differentiation affects a patient’s prognosis and a doctor’s treatment strategy, see the Cancer Staging and Grading section in Cancer 201.

 In healthy tissues, the processes of mitosis and differentiation are tightly regulated.
 This is how the body ensures that only the correct number of cells is produced.
 The body has two methods for controlling the rate of cell proliferation: